jeffreykegler/hoonlint/misc/whitespace.md

 its 2nd element -- one stop.
 The anchor column is therefore one stop after the anchor brick column.

-COLSIG again is 1-running, so that its runsteps are indented one stop past the anchor column, which in this case means two stops past the anchor brick column.
+COLSIG again is 1-running, so that its runsteps should be indented one stop past the anchor column, which in this case means two stops past the anchor brick column.
-By the same logic, the TISTIS is indented at the anchor column, whicb is one stop past the anchor brick column.
+By the same logic, the TISTIS should be indented at the anchor column, whicb is one stop past the anchor brick column.
+This is what we see in the example.
 The last three lines of the example are the last element of the TISFAS.

-### Comments
+## Comments

 Comments count as whitespace.
 A comment is a **header comment** if it is on a line